philwills/cats/_tut/functor.md

 ### lift

- We can use the Funtor to "lift" a function to operate on the Functor type:
+We can use the Functor to "lift" a function to operate on the Functor type:

 ```scala
 scala> val lenOption: Option[String] => Option[Int] = Functor[Option].lift(len)